0liveiraVictor/postgres-dbms-in-docker-container/README.md

 In summary, creating volumes means establishing local data repositories for containers, managed by Docker.
 The main characteristics of a Docker volume are:

-- **Persistence**: Data in a volume is not deleted when the container is removed;
+- **Persistence**: data in a volume is not deleted when the container is removed;
-- **Sharing**: Enables file exchange between containers;
+- **Sharing**: enables file exchange between containers;
-- **Performance**: Volumes managed by Docker’s volume repository are faster and more efficient than [bind mounts](https://docs.docker.com/engine/storage/bind-mounts/) (directly mounting host filesystem folders);
+- **Performance**: volumes managed by Docker’s volume repository are faster and more efficient than [bind mounts](https://docs.docker.com/engine/storage/bind-mounts/) (directly mounting host filesystem folders);
-- **Portability**: Since volumes are managed by Docker, they make it easier to transfer data between environments.
+- **Portability**: since volumes are managed by Docker, they make it easier to transfer data between environments.

 ### What is a Docker Network?

 A Docker network is a component that enables communication between containers and between containers and the host.
 In Docker, since each container is an independent and isolated instance, they cannot communicate unless they are configured within a common network.

-Docker networks are managed by Docker itself, providing flexibility and security for applications while ensuring safe, efficient, and controlled communication.
+Docker networks are managed by Docker itself, providing flexibility and security for applications while ensuring safe, efficient and controlled communication.

 The main characteristics of a Docker network are:

 - **Isolation**: Docker networks allow containers to be isolated within their network configurations, ensuring that only containers belonging to the same network can communicate with each other;
-- **Simplified Connectivity**: Containers connected to the same network can communicate directly using the container name;
+- **Simplified Connectivity**: containers connected to the same network can communicate directly using the container name;
 - **Support**: Docker networks offer multiple network driver options to accommodate different requirements.

 ### The DockerHub Repository

 DockerHub is a centralized cloud platform used as a remote repository for Docker images (similar to how GitHub is used for source code storage).
-It is popular and widely used for searching, storing, and distributing Docker images developed by individuals, teams, or organizations.
+It is popular and widely used for searching, storing and distributing Docker images developed by individuals, teams or organizations.

 > For more information, visit [DockerHub](https://hub.docker.com/).